 FORT WAINWRIGHT, Alaska – Fort Wainwright and U.S. Army Alaska today published the Interior Alaska military lands available for moose hunting to allow hunters to better schedule and resource their hunts.

 The published maps (available at http://usartrak.isportsman.net) detail accessible and restricted military lands between Aug.
 28 through Sept.
 30., in order to support general moose hunting in accordance with all state hunting regulations.
 This timeframe encompasses set up to completion of all hunting activities on military lands.

-Most, but not all, popular hunting areas will be available for the entire duration.
+Some, but not all, popular hunting areas will be available for the entire duration.
 Some locations will be restricted on designated days due to military training requirements.
 All recreational users must exit training areas no later than 11:59 p.m. on the date prior to closure.

 Highlights of moose hunting access during this timeframe include: